Gudde Mardi

-Gudde Mardi is a small hill near the city Shimoga, Karnataka, India.
-There is a Lord Eshwara temple on the hill.
+Gudde Mardi is a small hill near the city Shimoga, in Karnataka, India.
 Gudde Mardi is 3 km from the village of Mattur and 4 km from the bus stand.

-The site and can be reached by auto rickshaw.
+There is a Lord Eshwara temple on the hill, which can be reached by auto rickshaw.
 The best time to visit is in the early evenings during summer season, as the stones are slippery during the monsoon.